UzairMK/Tech_Test_Raindrops/README.md

 Create tests that cover your expected range of inputs and outputs.

-You will be assessed on the quality of your code, functional correctness, and your approach to quality assurance and testing.

 ## Outcome

 ### Function

 Creating the function was very simple.
 I created a class library called `RaindropLib` and created a static `Raindrop` class inside it with one static function called `Input` shown below.
-The `Input` function takes a int32 as an input parameter and the function returns a string.
+The `Input` function takes a int32 as an input parameter and returns a string.

 In the function, an output string is initialised with an empty string.
-If the input number is divisible by 3, "Pling" is appended onto the output string.
-If the input number is divisible by 5, "Plang" is appended onto the output string.
-If the input number is divisible by 7, "Plong" is appended onto the output string.
+I know a number is a factor of another number if it is divisible by the number.
+If the input number is divisible by 3 (meaning 3 is a factor), "Pling" is appended onto the output string.
+If the input number is divisible by 5 (meaning 5 is a factor), "Plang" is appended onto the output string.
+If the input number is divisible by 7 (meaning 7 is a factor), "Plong" is appended onto the output string.
 To find out if a number is divisible by another number, the modulo operator is used which will equal 0 if it is divisible.

 At the end of the function, if the output string is still an empty string, then this means the input number was not divisible by 3, 5 or 7 and the function should return the input number as a string as specified in the objective.
 If the output string is not an empty string, that means the input number was divisible by 3, 5 or 7 and the function will return the output string.